emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Gain measurements

-On the short term, as promoted by the GREEN-BoF, the assessement at the device level requires firtly datamodels augmentation {{IVY-WG}} to expose these configuration updates and then metrics to measure the power consumption {{POWEFF}}.
+On the short term, as promoted by the GREEN-BoF, the assessement at the device level requires firstly datamodels augmentation {{IVY-WG}} to expose these capabilities and configuration updates and then metrics to measure the power consumption {{POWEFF}}.

 There is room for hackathon sessions to compare asessment methods.